gstiebler/codemap/README.md

 # codemap
-The objective of this project is the generate a data-flow representation of C++ code.
+The objective of this project is to generate a data-flow representation of C++ code.

 To understand the purpose of this project, please do the following exercise.
 Discover what is the value of the "a" variable after the execution of the following C++ code.
 Measure the time you took to do so.